danipindado/danipindado.github.io/_posts/2017-02-10-pool-swim-app-v4-3-released.md

 Remember that I make the app for free, it is just a hobby which somehow it is taking more time than I expected at the beginning.

-For any purchase using the amazon links in the site, i get a small tip back.
-And you still pay the same price.

 That's all for now.
 I hope you enjoy using the app.

 Cheerio!